streamr-dev/core-api/grails-app/views/help/userGuide/markdown/streams.md

 You’ll need to be a stream subscriber in order to receive events.
 Streamr makes the subscription process trivially easy: You place a stream module on a digital canvas in Streamr user interface, and the events start flowing downstream for further processing.
 You can also subscribe to a stream in external applications with the [Javascript API](#javascript-API-reference).

-If you want to subscribe to a stream in the user interface, you can either work with a new canvas or load an existing one in the Canvas section.
+If you want to subscribe to a stream in the user interface, you can either work with a new canvas or load an existing one in the Canvases tab.
 Start typing in the name of a stream in a text box labeled **Add Stream / Module**.
 We’ll find the stream for you as you type.

 When you click on the match, the stream module will be placed on the canvas.
 The events in the stream are now available at the output endpoints.
 In this case, we’ve got data fields for `TweetText`, `TweetID`, `UserName`, `UserTimeZone`, etc.